telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 1. When any __public static__ (__Public Shared__ in VB.NET) method is part of the current report class.
 In this case they can be invoked from an expression by their name, specifying the necessary parameters in the braces:

-	__Invoking an User Function from the same report class__
+	__Invoking a User Function from the same report class__

 	`= ResolveUrl("~/Images/Logo.jpg")`

 1. When any __public static__ (__Public Shared__ in VB.NET) method reside in a loaded assembly.
 In this case they can be invoked from an expression by their fully qualified name, including the full namespace and the name of the type they belong to, and specifying the necessary parameters in the braces:

-	__Invoking an User Function from loaded assembly__
+	__Invoking a User Function from loaded assembly__

 	`= Telerik.Reporting.Report.Report1.ResolveUrl("~/Images/Logo.jpg")`